JWWolstenholme/ANZTBot/README.md

 ### ANZT10S Amplifier Seletion
 See [`amplifiers.py`](cogs/amplifiers.py) for implementation.

-The tournament ANZT10S featured a custom gimmick where users could choose at least one modifier to their matches each week.
-This cog allowed ANZTBot to message each player their options each week, providing a dropdown for users to select their chosen amplifier(s).
+The tournament [ANZT10S](https://bit.ly/ANZT10SForumPost) featured a custom gimmick where users could choose at least one modifier to their matches each week.
+This cog allowed ANZTBot to message each player their options each week, providing a dropdown for users to select their chosen amplifier(s) and persisting their choice in a database.

 ![Screenshot of bot's message in discord](images/amplifier_selection.gif)